 Democratic Vice-Presidential Candidate Draws the Line at \$50,000.
-A press telegram dated Cumberland,
+A press telegram dated Cumberland.
+Md., Sept.
+7, says:

-Md.
-Sept.
-7, says: "It is stated on reliable authority from Elkins that the campaign contribution of Henry G. Davis will not be anything like the amount the Democratic managers had expected.
+"It is stated on reliable authority from Elkins that the campaign contribution of Henry G. Davis will not be anything like the amount the Democratic managers had expected.
 He has fixed the amount for all purposes at \$50,000 and his brother, Col. Thomas B. Davis of Keyser, W. Va., gave a similar amount.

-"Mrs. Elkins and Mrs. Arthur Lee, daughters of Mr. Davis, are known to have objected to their father contribut ing large sums, and his son, John T Davis, is said to have done likewise.
+"Mrs. Elkins and Mrs. Arthur Lee. daughters of Mr. Davis, are known to have objected to their father contributing large sums, and his son, John T. Davis, is said to have done likewise.

 "Four years ago John T. Davis spent a large sum in four counties when his Uncle Tom was a candidate for Congress, but no results were obtained.
-Col. Davis being defeated by a large vote Since then the Davises have little faith in politicians' judiciously expending
+Col. Davis being defeated by a large vote.
+Since then the Davises have little faith in politicians' judiciously expending has always succeeded in hanging on to his dollars.
+How much better it will be to use some of papa's money to buy pretty bonnets and gowns with, than to throw them to the mocking-birds of the Democratic campaign committee!

-There's some sense in the Davis fam ily, it appears.
-The ex-Senator himself has always succeeded in hanging on to his dollars.
+There's some sense in the Davis family, it appears.
+The ex-Senator himself